aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 {{% notice note %}}

-As you read through different sections, there is code at the end, which you should copy to your template file.
+As you read through each sections, there are code samples at the end.
+Copy these into your own template file.

 {{% /notice %}}